claudiotalarico/EE406/2025/readme.md

       `VSCodeUserSetup-x64-1.103.2.exe`

       ---
    - When prompted to Select Additional Tasks during installation, be sure to check the **Add to PATH** option so you can easily open a folder in WSL using the code command.
+   - Install the Remote Development extension pack.
+This extension pack includes the WSL extension, in addition to the Remote - SSH, and Dev Containers extensions, enabling you to open any folder in a container, on a remote machine, or in WSL.